The pros and cons of equity release

 10. You have the protection of the FCA’s regulations and the high standards set by the Equity Release Council

-Cons of equity release:
+The cons of equity release:

 1. Interest rates on lifetime mortgages tend to be higher than standard mortgages